MelonKony/millmint/content/utopia/vekllei/society/government.md

 The Inspectorate acts an appeals board for civil breaches of VAD technical standards.
 It includes the following groups.

-* **Survey and Testing Group**: Superior investigative outfit designed to document breaches of technical standards.
+* **Survey and Testing Group**: Superior investigative outfit designed to investigate breaches of technical standards.
 * **Industrial and Laboratory Safety Group**: Specialised health and safety compliance investigation.
 * **Legal Group**: Legal advisory office for prosecuting domestic breaches and preparing reports for Commonwealth prosecution.